googleapis/java-shared-dependencies/README.md

 https://github.com/googleapis/google-cloud-java/tree/main/java-shared-dependencies).
 This repository will be archived in the future.
 Future releases will appear in the new repository (https://github.com/googleapis/google-cloud-java/releases).
-The Maven artifact coordinates (such as `com.google.cloud:google-cloud-core`) remain the same.
+The Maven artifact coordinates (such as `com.google.cloud:google-cloud-shared-dependencies`) remain the same.

 [![Maven][maven-version-image]][maven-version-link]